What does the UniCard look like?

 - Make sure to "Save" your file once you are finished editing.

-- New exchange students (non-degree studies and for one or two semester) receive their UniCard centrally via the Incoming Team of the International Office.
+- new international exchange students (non-degree studies and for one or two semester) receive their UniCard centrally via the Incoming Team of the International Office.

 Where can I use my UniCard to pay and how do I top up?